|

 and self-management.

-Our aim is to influence governments to implement this 5 point agenda.
-To this
+Our aim is to influence governments to implement this

 end, we will work to gather political support for the agenda from politicians,